tildesarecool/SteamZipper/README.md

 works perfectly well.
 I need this because -WhatIf doesn't generate the transcript file as the other parameters do and I still need the console output for copy/pasting and readibility.

+I think I have the -parallel parameter working now.
+In my tests parallel is ~20 seconds faster that sequential (40 seconds versus 60 seconds, which I realize without file sizes doesn't mean much).

+And -parallel seems to work with -WhatIf.
+Although again I think this can be easily broken.
+Just think of the script status as a fragile hollowed eggshell right now.
+Anything could make it crash horribly.

+Information on parallel: by default it will only zip the same number of folders as your CPU as cores/threads.
+In other words on my 8 core CPU it will default to zipping 8 folders at a time.
+A quadcore 4 folders and 16 core 16 folders.
+You get the idea.
+The LLM assistant insisted on an arbitrary throttle limit of 16 parallel jobs at once regardless of how many more cores than that the CPU has.
+Or maybe it's not an arbitrary limit?
+No idea.
+The reasoning has to do with over saturating the I/O bus and/just generally locking up the script and/or OS.
+I'll add a parameter or comment in the code on how to ignore the throttle limit.
+If you own one of those AMD machines with 64 threads are you not going to know the concequences of zipping 64 folders at once?
+I don't know.
+Seemed arbitrary to me.

 ### 14 March 2025